 Encourage empathetic respect of other’s feelings even when your child is not feeling that same way.
 You can explain that not everyone has the same beads or colors of beads on their bracelet (or might not be wearing a bracelet!) but they still have those feelings and emotions inside of them.

-, that explores friendship, acceptance, and empathy through popular (and amazing) children’s books!
+For fun and hands-on empathy activities for kids, grab our social emotional skills resource, Exploring Books Through Play: 50 Activities based on Books About Friendship, Acceptance, and Empathy, that explores friendship, acceptance, and empathy through popular (and amazing) children’s books!
 It’s 50 hands-on activities that use math, fine motor skills, movement, art, crafts, and creativity to support social emotional development.

 - Use plastic eggs to work on empathy by writing various scenarios on strips of paper.
 Kids can open an egg and state how they would feel in the scenario.
 This is a great group activity.